LucaMaggioli/facturator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Notes:

+- for the component bill, is it better to pass clients and articles data via the localstorage or make another api request? or is it better to call the component directly without using routes ?